-World's Leading Genomic Researchers to Gather at 12th International Genome Sequencing and Analysis Conference
+World's Leading Genomic Researchers Convene at 12th International Genome Sequencing and Analysis Conference

 U.S. researchers have been slow to perform the genetic sequencing that will help clarify the situation